Signals

 @observe

-allows you to connect a function to an emitter. @observe
+@observe allows you to connect a function to an emitter. @observe is a shortcut for @post.connect.

 @post.connect